• Written by Phil Zamloot

 In short, your motto for the two weeks before your show should be: Confirm, confirm, confirm!

-Onsite Exhibitor Checklist
+On-Site Exhibitor Checklist

 Veteran exhibitors know that life on the show floor is filled with long and tiring days—especially if they’re tasked with being at the convention for the installation, show run, and dismantle.
-If you’re a first-time exhibitor, use these pro tips to help you stay energized and efficient throughout each onsite hour:
+If you’re a first-time exhibitor, use these pro tips to help you stay energized and efficient throughout each on-site hour:

-• Wear comfortable shoes and clothes.
 You’ll spend a lot of time walking around the convention center between your booth, the food court, the restrooms, and the service desk, so wear comfortable clothes.
 And even if your company ordered double-thick padding under your booth space carpet, your feet and legs will get tired, so make sure your shoes are well-fitting and supportive.

-The more prepared you are before you get onsite, the easier those long days at the convention center will seem.
+The more prepared you are before you get on-site, the easier those long days at the convention center will seem.

 Once the show has ended, your exhibit has been dismantled and packed up, and you’re back to your normal routine in the office, your job isn’t quite done.
 There are still a few trade show checklist tasks to complete: your post-show wrap-up and analysis.